 - The helper lifts the belly enough to lift the weight of the womb from the mother’s back.
 When the helper begins to sift, the material won’t slide along the belly.
 Short movements are made slowly at first, and then with increasing speed.
 Not larger or wilder movements, just faster.

 - In several seconds, your belly is jiggling like you are being vibrated.
 Breathe freely, slowly and let your belly hang into it.
 It’s enjoyable.
 If not, tell the helper to adjust the speed or pressure of the Rebozo.

 - Give your friend feedback so that they are not too broad with their movements or too mild, don’t lift too high or too little.

 - After about 2 minutes your friend’s arms will be tired and they should slow down gradually for several seconds before stopping.

-- Each prenatal or pregnancy appointment with your helper, doula, bodyworker, friend, or midwife.
+- During each prenatal or pregnancy appointment with your helper, doula, bodyworker, friend, or midwife.

 - In early labor, between contractions

-- Begin any series of Spinning Babies techniques with Rebozo sifting for 2 minutes (til your arms are tired, longer is fine)
+- Begin any series of Spinning Babies recommended techniques with Rebozo Sifting for 2 minutes (til your arms are tired, longer than 2 minutes is fine).